SignalGo/SignalGo-full-net/README.md

 Install-Package SignalGo.JavaScript.Client

 # Wana make SignalGo better? or you wanna new features etc?
-Just create new isusse I will help you fast.
+Just create new issues I will help you fast.

 Call me on Telegram:
 @Ali_Visual_Studio